RECIPE: Eggplant Vegetable Medley (Instant Pot/Pressure Cooker) + Join Me On My New Twitch Journey!

 Sarina’s Trinidad-Style Garlic Sauce (recipe)

-No local condiment series would be complete without a recipe for Trini Garlic Sauce.
-It’s just one of those local favourites that can be found everywhere from beachside stands , to popular ‘grill’ joints as well as streetside food vendors.
+No Trini condiment series would be complete without a recipe for garlic sauce.
+Garlic sauce is one of those local favourites that can be found everywhere from beachside stands , to popular ‘grill’ joints as well as streetside food vendors.
 Indeed many street vendors have

 Sarina’s Pigeon Peas and Rice (recipe)